ravenloue/TMDB-TrendingSearch/README.md

 # TMDB-TrendingSearch
- A mobile-friendly movie database searcher that retrieves daily or weekly trends for movies, tv shows and people involved in the industry.
+ A mobile-friendly webpage that utilizes TMDB's API to retrieve daily or weekly trends for movies, tv shows and people involved in the industry.

 ## Table of contents